Safe payments

 Heel Spurs - Symptoms and treatment methods

-Summer is here and running tracks are popular again, which all too often leads to people suffering from injury problems in their legs, knees and feet.
-Does your heel hurt or does the bottom of your foot ache when you get out of bed in the morning?
+Summer is here, and running tracks are popular again, which all too often leads to people suffering from injury problems in their legs, knees, and feet.
+Does your heel hurt, or does the bottom of your foot ache when you leave the bed in the morning?
 If so, you may be suffering from a heel spur.
-Heel spurs are a relatively common injury and there are several reasons that a heel spur might appear.
-Below we will explain the causes of heel spurs, how to treat heel spurs immediately and how to work preventively to prevent future problems.
+Heel spurs are a relatively common injury, and there are several reasons that a heel spur might appear.
+Below we will explain the causes of heel spurs, how to treat heel spurs immediately, and how to work preventively to prevent future problems.

 Solutions heel spur

 One way to treat heel spurs is through massage.
 Massaging the area can help both in the short and long term, as it can provide immediate pain relief and act as a preventative measure.
-A 2014 study showed that massage combined with stretching provided direct pain relief for the majority of subjects.
+A 2014 study showed that massage combined with stretching provided direct pain relief for most subjects.
 Our Flowgun PRO is a perfect tool for using pinpoint massage to treat heel spurs by targeting the massage where the need is greatest.
-There are also exercises that strengthen the foot and help stabilise and counteract heel spurs.
+Exercises also strengthen the foot and help stabilize and counteract heel spurs.

-Other ways to prevent heel spurs are, of course, not to over-strain your feet – i.e. rest!
-If you are a runner, it may be a good idea to take an extra rest day and make sure you are kind to your body.
-Another tip is to vary the surfaces you run on, use tape or insoles.
+Other ways to prevent heel spurs are not to over-strain your feet – i.e., rest!
+If you are a runner, taking an extra rest day may be a good idea and ensuring you are kind to your body.
+Another tip is to vary the surfaces you run on; use tape or insoles.
 If you usually run on tarmac or gravel, try running in the woods on your next run.
 It may also be worth investing in good shoes to prevent heel spurs.
 For more tips on how to treat/avoid running injuries, click here.

 At Flowlife, we always advocate a proactive and reactive approach to finding flow and feeling good.
-Even if you are not injured and in pain, we recommend that you always stretch, massage and build up your muscles to prepare your body for the challenges life throws at you.
+Even if you are not injured and in pain, we recommend that you always stretch, massage, and build up your muscles to prepare your body for life's challenges.
 The important thing is to make sure your body feels good in general.
-We see massage, rest and proper stretching, supplemented with different forms of exercise as a good prescription.
+We see massage, rest, and proper stretching, supplemented with different forms of exercise, as a good prescription.
 However, heel spurs that don’t heal or go away may need to be examined by a specialist.

 Rehab and tips (Naprapath Filip Allerkrans, Authorised Naprapath 20200502)

-The important thing to understand is that if you have a heel spur, it is because you are putting the wrong load on your foot – weak hip stabiliser, oblique load from the lumbar spine, etc. Doing exercises that help you strengthen these areas will help centre and normalise the load and then reduce the load that caused the spur in the first place.
+The critical thing to understand is that if you have a heel spur, it is because you are putting the wrong load on your foot – weak hip stabilizer, oblique load from the lumbar spine, etc. Doing exercises that help you strengthen these areas will help center and normalize the bag and then reduce the burden that caused the spur in the first place.

-Your heel pain can also be confused with plantar fasciitis, which is very similar to a heel spur.
-In this article you can read about the differences and get even more tips!
+Your heel pain can also be confused with plantar fasciitis, like a heel spur.
+You can read about the differences in this article and get even more tips!

-Tips: practice hip lifts, stabilise core/lumbar spine – plank.
+Tips: practice hip lifts, stabilize core/lumbar spine – plank.
 Always work with foot circles as they help ease your foot.
 Use tape for immediate relief.

 Products in this article: